jsgroth/jgenesis/ARCHITECTURE.md

 ### `snes-core`

 Emulation core for the Super Nintendo Entertainment System (SNES) / Super Famicom.
+Depends on `snes-coprocessors` to emulate cartridges that contain coprocessors.

 ### `snes-coprocessors`

 Emulation for coprocessors used in SNES cartridges.
+Coprocessor cartridge implementations expose methods such as reading a memory address, writing a memory address, and ticking the internal processor (for cartridges that contain a CPU or DSP).

 ### `gb-core`

 Emulation core for the Game Boy and Game Boy Color.

-### `jgenesis-common`

-Contains traits that define the interface between the emulation backends and the emulation frontends, as well as some dependency-light common code that is used across many of the other crates (e.g. helper extension traits).

-### `jgenesis-proc-macros`

-Custom derive macros used across many of the other crates.

 ### `jgenesis-renderer`